Monopond/fax-api/README.md

 **DocumentRefDoesNotExistException**, **InternalServerException**.
 You can find more details on these faults in Section 5 of this document.You can find more details on these faults in the next section of this document.

-# 4. Outbound Callback Service
+# IV.
+Outbound Callback Service
 ## Description
 The outbound callback service allows our platform to post fax results to you on fax message completion.